↓ Skip to main content

 of 1 outputs

 Older research outputs will score higher simply because they've had more time to accumulate mentions.
-To account for age we can compare this Altmetric Attention Score to the 253,530 tracked outputs that were published within six weeks on either side of this one in any source.
-This one has done well, scoring higher than 76% of its contemporaries.
+To account for age we can compare this Altmetric Attention Score to the 257,736 tracked outputs that were published within six weeks on either side of this one in any source.
+This one has gotten more attention than average, scoring higher than 73% of its contemporaries.

 We're also able to compare this research output to 1 others from the same source and published within six weeks on either side of this one.
 This one has scored higher than all of them